Prescription weight-loss medications

 • Your BMI is greater than 27 and you have a serious medical problem related to obesity, such as diabetes or high blood pressure.

-In our clinic, we consider your health history before selecting a medication for you.
+In our weight loss clinic, we consider your health history before selecting a medication for you.
 The medications are prescribed by Dr. Erick Alayo.

 How well do weight-loss medications work?